Slavic languages: Germanic languages

 and, via Middle Low German tolk (interpreter) from Old Slavic tlŭkŭ, and pråm/pram (barge) from West Slavonic pramŭ.

-Finnic languages
+Finno-Ugric languages

-Finnic and Slavic languages have many words in common.
-According to Petri Kallio, this suggests Slavic words being borrowed into Finnish languages, as early as Proto-Finnic.
+Finnic languages have many words in common with Slavic languages.
+According to Petri Kallio, this suggests Slavic words being borrowed into Finnic languages, as early as Proto-Finnic.
 Many loanwords have acquired a Finnicized form, making it difficult to say whether such a word is natively Finnic or Slavic.

+Russian dialects have numerous borrowings from Finno-Ugric languages, particularly for forest terms and geographical names.
+This is related to the expansion in 7th to the 11th centuries AD of Slavic people into the areas of Central Russia (near Moscow) previously populated by Finno-Ugric peoples, and the resulting genetic, cultural and linguistic exchange.

 Other

 The Czech word robot is now found in most languages worldwide, and the word pistol, probably also from Czech, is found in many European languages.